 How does Quality Score affect cost?

-Quality Score is a diagnostic estimate of expected CTR, ad relevance and landing page experience.
-Google says higher quality ads can lead to lower prices and better ad positions, but Quality Score itself is not used at auction time to determine Ad Rank.
-Use it to diagnose and improve the quality factors that influence auction performance.
+Quality Score is a keyword-level diagnostic of expected CTR, relevance and landing-page experience.
+Google says the score itself is not used at auction time to determine Ad Rank.
+Use it to investigate components; validate improvement through qualified cost and business outcomes.

 Is a small Google Ads test worth it?